Routing and Staffing when Servers are Strategic: Staffing strategic servers.

 then $\mu^{\star,\lambda} = \mu^\lambda$ is a symmetric equilibrium for all large enough $\lambda$. \end{lemma}

-\red{Under the conditions for the existence of a solution to the first order condition (\ref{eq:FOCstaffingInd}) in Theorem~\ref{lemma:FOCexistence_staffingInd}, it is also true that the conditions of Lemma~\ref{lemma:FOCisEquilibrium} are satisfied.} In particular, there exists a bounded sequence $\{ \mu^\lambda \}$ having
+\red{Under the conditions for the existence of a solution to the first order condition~(\ref{eq:FOCstaffingInd}) in Theorem~\ref{lemma:FOCexistence_staffingInd}, it is also true that the conditions of Lemma~\ref{lemma:FOCisEquilibrium} are satisfied.} In particular, there exists a bounded sequence $\{ \mu^\lambda \}$ having

-This then guarantees that, for all large enough $\lambda$, there exists a solution $\mu^{\star,\lambda}$ to (\ref{eq:FOCstaffingInd}) that is a symmetric equilibrium, under the conditions of \red{Theorem}~\ref{lemma:FOCexistence_staffingInd}.
+This then guarantees that, for all large enough $\lambda$, there exists a solution $\mu^{\star,\lambda}$ to~(\ref{eq:FOCstaffingInd}) that is a symmetric equilibrium, under the conditions of \red{Theorem}~\ref{lemma:FOCexistence_staffingInd}.

-There are either two symmetric equilibria for each $\lambda$ or 0, because from \red{Theorem}~\ref{lemma:FOCexistence_staffingInd} there are either two or zero solutions to the first order condition (\ref{eq:FOCstaffingInd}).
-These two symmetric equilibria will be close when there exists exactly one $\mu$ that solves (\ref{eq:limiting_mu_Ind}); however, they may not be close when there exist two $\mu$ that solve (\ref{eq:limiting_mu_Ind}).
+There are either multiple symmetric equilibria for each $\lambda$ or 0, because from \red{Theorem}~\ref{lemma:FOCexistence_staffingInd} there are either multiple or zero solutions to the first order condition~(\ref{eq:FOCstaffingInd}).
+These symmetric equilibria will be close when there exists exactly one $\mu$ that solves~(\ref{eq:limiting_mu_Ind}); however, they may not be close when there exist two $\mu$ that solve~(\ref{eq:limiting_mu_Ind}).
 We show in the following that this does not affect what staffing policy should be asymptotically optimal.